 Share this Image On Your Site

-If you’re part of the HR and recruitment team, you must be able to screen submitted resumes wisely and carefully to avoid risks and issues in the long run.
+If you’re a part of the HR and recruitment team, you must be able to screen submitted resumes wisely and carefully to avoid risks and issues in the long run.
 When searching for candidates, take note of these screening details to guide you:

 Prepare necessary details